Featured image credit © We Do Unique Weddings and Olmo del Valle Photography

 I ask my couples to send me photos of things they like.
 I only need a few to know exactly where their taste is going.
 But that’s just a starting point because over a year or more of planning, ideas evolve and change, as do trends.

-2019 is still very much about colour here in Spain.
+This year is still very much about colour.
 Thanks to blogs having such a strong influence, brides are loving coloured glassware and plates, natural wood chairs and abundant colourful flowers and greenery with hints of metallics.

 Cakes are getting more colourful too with designs painted on, as well as big sugar flowers in bold colours.

 I’d say in 2020 we could head more towards a paler version of this and have a hint of Provence coming in, more pastels and natural materials mixed with clean industrial lines… Whichever way it goes will be exciting!